Hamilton Southeastern Schools provides a full continuum of special education services for eligible students.

 FIATS Program (Functional Independence and Transitional Skills)

 Students who are non-verbal or who have extremely limited modes of communication and in need of developing a form of communication and self-help skills may be appropriate for the FIATS classroom at the K – 4 level.
 The program focuses on methods of communication and the development of independent communication.
 Much of the day is spent in therapy and working on the most basic and academic skills.
-The FIATS classroom is located at DES, RSI, and HSEHS.
+The FIATS classroom is located at DCE, RSI, and HSEHS.

 FOCUS (Foundations of Characteristics Unique to Success)